-The Authority notes that the assumptions regarding daily residential usage differ from the Target 200 (L/p/day) and the infrastructure planning assumption of 230 L/p/day in the SEQ Water Strategy.
+In the Draft Report, the Authority noted that the assumptions regarding daily residential usage differ from the Target 200 (L/p/day) and the infrastructure planning assumption of 230 L/p/day in the SEQ Water Strategy.

-The QWC has advised that the SEQ Water Strategy assumptions are macro level regional forecasts designed to inform long term planning decisions and are not relevant to pricing decisions made by individual distributor-retailers.
-QWC advised that it is questionable whether there is any correlation between these macro demand forecasts and hydrological assessments and localised demand forecasts developed by retailers.
+The QWC advised that the SEQ Water Strategy assumptions are macro level regional forecasts designed to inform long term planning decisions and are not relevant to pricing decisions made by individual distributor-retailers.
+The QWC advised that it is questionable whether there is any correlation between these macro demand forecasts and hydrological assessments and localised demand forecasts developed by retailers.
 QWC further advised that localised demand forecasts would be more relevant in assessing the impact of demand on the water distribution and sewerage networks.